-You should consider having your own coronavirus policy ready for use after the changes to legal restrictions on 19 July.
+You should consider having your own coronavirus policy.
 This policy should reflect the actual working practices that you are committing to as a business.
 You may wish to include some of the following points within your policy:

 - This business takes staff and customer safety very seriously and we want to do everything we can to support our community and protect our local services during the coronavirus pandemic.

 - Cases of coronavirus are still widespread, and this presents a risk to our staff, customers and to our ability to keep our business open.

 - Our best chance of reducing the impact of coronavirus on Scilly is by retaining the safe behaviours that have been so successful in reducing spread and keeping people safe.
 Our coronavirus policy therefore applies even after 19 July.